rackerlabs/rackspace-how-to/content/cloud-servers/faq-for-seamless-sign-on-between-myrackspace-and-the-cloud-control-panel.md

 product_url: cloud-servers
 ---

-This page provides quick answers to common questions about Seamless sign-on (SSO) between the MyRackspace Customer Portal and the Rackspace Cloud Control Panel.
+This article provides quick answers to common questions about seamless single sign-on (SSO) between the MyRackspace Customer Portal and the Rackspace Cloud Control Panel.

-#### What is seamless sign-on (SSO)?
+#### What is seamless SSO?

-SSO enables dedicated customers to manage their public cloud environments through a single sign-on.
+Seamless SSO enables dedicated customers to manage their public cloud environments through a single sign-on.
 After you log in to the MyRackspace Customer Portal, you can seamlessly move between your dedicated account and the cloud accounts that are linked to it.

-#### How do I use SSO?
+#### How do I use seamless SSO?

-SSO is integrated into Rackspace products to the greatest extent possible.
-When you navigate Cloud accounts in the MyRackspace portal, hyperlinks for products such as Cloud Servers, Cloud Networks, and Cloud DNSs take you to the Cloud Control Panel, where you are logged in automatically.
+Seamless SSO is integrated into Rackspace products to the greatest extent possible.
+When you navigate Cloud accounts in the MyRackspace portal, hyperlinks for products such as Cloud Servers, Cloud Networks, and Cloud DNS take you to the Cloud Control Panel, where you are logged in automatically.

 <img src="{% asset_path cloud-servers/faq-for-seamless-sign-on-between-myrackspace-and-the-cloud-control-panel/sso_howto_use.png %}" alt="MyRackspace screenshot - Access SSO from the cog next to the user name" />

-#### How do I disable SSO?
+#### How do I disable seamless SSO?

-If you do not want a user to have SSO access to a linked Cloud account, you may remove user permissions for that account.
+If you do not want a user to have seamless SSO access to a linked Cloud account, you can remove user permissions for that account.
 To manage user permissions in the MyRackspace portal, navigate to **Account > Permissions > Assign by Product**.

-#### What permissions do I have when using SSO?
+#### What permissions do I have when using seamless SSO?

 Your permissions are based on your access level for the Cloud account that you are trying to access.